natcap/invest.users-guide/source/coastal_protection.rst

 .. figure:: ./coastal_protection_images/NaturalHabitatCharacteristics.png
    :align: center
    :figwidth: 500px

+   Definition of vegetation characteristic terms used in the model.

 .. figure 18

 .. figure:: ./coastal_protection_images/VegetationCharacteristics.png
    :align: center
    :figwidth: 500px

+   Typical example of vegetation characteristics values for the various habitats used in the model.
+Use this information to inform your input in the Excel sheet.

 2. **Sandy Beaches**: If you answered earlier that your backshore is a sandy beach, you need to tell us about its foreshore run value and backshore characteristics so we can compute the amount of erosion that it will experience during a storm.
 See the previous section for more information on the meaning of the backshore characteristics for sandy beaches.
 Finally, for a management action, you have to indicate the percent reduction of the dune at your site.
 A reduction amount of 100 would mean that the dune is removed.